Is this topic for you?

 Risks you can't change

 Everyone who is older than 50 has a risk of getting colorectal cancer.
 And the older you are, the greater the risk.
 Most cases of colorectal cancer are diagnosed in people older than 50.
-Most people who get colorectal cancer have no other risk factors besides being older than 50.

 Your race and ethnicity